-Speech and Drama at The Granville School aims to develop skills that are tools for life.
-These skills enrich and develop: self-awareness, relationships, confidence and learning.
-The teaching nurtures individuality and creativity, develops self-esteem, expression and empathy; encourages clear and imaginative communication; and provides an opportunity to perform in a variety of contexts.
-Specialist subject teaching begins in Year 1 and sees the girls through untill they leave the school in Year 6.
-All girls have a half hour lesson each week.
+Drama at The Granville School aims to develop skills that are tools for life.
+These skills enrich and develop self-awareness, relationships, confidence, and learning.
+The teaching nurtures individuality and creativity.
+It develops self-esteem, independent learning, expression, and empathy; encourages clear and imaginative communication; and provides an opportunity to perform in a variety of contexts.
+Specialist subject teaching begins in Year 1 and sees the girls through until they leave the school in Year 6.

-There are many and varied opportunities throughout the school year where the skills developed in Speech and Drama class work are put into action to practice good speech habits, maximise personal impact and enjoy performing e.g. readings at the Carol Service, choral poetry in the Spring Festival, topic assemblies, introducing/thanking guest speakers.
+There are many and varied opportunities throughout the school year where the skills developed in Drama class work are put into action, for example, readings at the Carol Service and choral poetry in the Spring Festival.

 The Granville celebrates theatre throughout the year so that performing on stage is a natural part of school life, enjoyed by every girl and inclusive of all talents and interests.
 Each production is eagerly anticipated by the girls and rehearsals are a hive of shared ideas and generous collaboration.

 Each year there are the eagerly anticipated play productions that take place at Christmas for Pre-School and Reception and Years 1 and 2.
 Later in the year, in Year 4 and Years 5 and 6 have their productions when the Hall and Stag Theatre come alive with characters in costumes and make-up, amidst scenery, sound and lights!
 The ensemble playing and simple pleasure of vibrant storytelling bind classmates together and make on stage memories that are treasured long after pupils have left us.

 Years 1 and 2 – The Grinch, The Nutcracker, The Elves and the Shoemaker